JustinVx/blog/src/routes/klassistent.md

 This entire project was done in just two days and entirely as an individual project.
 In two days I went through the process of a *Discovery*, *Define*, *Ideate* and *Develop* phase.

-An English version is not (yet) available, but the Dutch version can be found by [clicking on this link](/img/klassistent.pdf).
+An English version is not (yet) available, but the Dutch version can be found by <a href="/img/klassistent.pdf" target="_blank">clicking on this link</a>.